-Article 54 Establishment of scheduling processes
+Article 52 Establishment of scheduling processes

 - 1. For each Power Generating Facility and Demand Facility to which requirements for scheduling in accordance with the applicable national legal framework apply, the concerned owner shall ensure that a Scheduling Agent is appointed.
 Each Market Participant and Market Coupling Operator to which requirements for scheduling in accordance with the applicable national legal framework apply, shall appoint a Scheduling Agent. - 2.
 For regions with central dispatching of generation, the Operator responsible for of the central dispatching of generation shall appoint or act as a Scheduling Agent and establish the provisions necessary to produce Schedules in accordance with the applicable national legal framework. - 3.
-Each TSO operating a Scheduling Area shall establish the provisions necessary to process Schedules, provided from Scheduling Agents, in accordance with the applicable national legal framework.
+Each TSO operating a Scheduling Area shall establish the provisions necessary to process Schedules, provided from Scheduling Agents, in accordance with the applicable national legal framework. - 4.
+When a Scheduling Area covers more than one Responsibility Area, the TSOs responsible for these Responsibility Areas shall agree on which one operates the Scheduling Area.

-Article 55 Notification of schedules within Scheduling Areas
+Notification of schedules within Scheduling Areas